isomerpages/moe-peitongpri/pages/Mathematics.md

 Factual Fluency (FF) and Interleaved Distributed Practices (IDP) are two of the strategies that are characteristic of ICAN classes.
 The daily 5-10 minutes of FF and/ or IDP exercise helps students to recall and revise basic facts regularly and in turn, boost their confidence level to enable them to progress in handling more difficult concepts and skills.

 ![](/images/PTPS%20Experience/ican2.png)

+## Competitions

+In our school, we strive to provide a platform for our upper primary students to stretch their problem-solving skills and gain exposure to external competitions.
+Selected Primary 5 and/ or 6 students will be invited to participate in the following competitions:

+*   Raffles Institution Primary Mathematics World Contest (RIPMWC)
+*   Singapore Mathematical Olympiad for Primary School (SMOPS)
+*   NUS High School National Mathematical Olympiad of Singapore (NMOS)